pm0kjp/R-at-CAR/chapter5.md

 *** =instructions
 We've given you all the previous code that connects you to the database.
-You need to create an R object titled
+You need to create an R object titled mRNA that contains all the items (use SELECT *) from the table all_mrna.
+Note that in table names (and other names -- column names, database names, etc.), capitalization matters!

+Once you populate the table mRNA, please do the following:

+- View the first few rows, using head()
+- Create a table that shows the values of the `strand` column (use `table()`)

 *** =hint
+- Don't forget to use dbGetQuery with two parameters -- the connection, and the quoted SQL query.
+- `?head()` might help you!
+- `?table()` might help you!

 *** =pre_exercise_code
 ```{r}